Nov. 19, 1960

 The Sooners took just five minutes to score after the opening kickoff, moving 81 yards in 12 plays.
 Halfback Mike McClellan got the touchdown on a 23-yard run.

 Oklahoma scored again early in the second quarter when Jimmy Carpenter tossed a long pass to end Ronnie Payne, who caught the ball at the 15 and sped into the end zone.
 The play covered 49 yards.

-Midway in the third quarter, Nebraska drove 54 yards in 10 plays for a touchdown, scored by Thornton on a one-yard dive.
+Midway into the third quarter, Nebraska drove 54 yards in 10 plays for a touchdown, scored by Thornton on a one-yard dive.
 Quarterback Pat Fischer provided two points on a run around right end from a fake kick formation.

 In the fourth quarter came Thornton's long scoring run on a burst through the center.
 He bowled over blitzing OU defensive back Monte Deere, who recalled afterward, Nobody blocked me.
 He just flat ran over me.
 Payne blocked the Cornhuskers' extra-point kick, leaving the game tied, 14-14, until Meade booted the go-ahead field goal in the final two minutes.

 It was the second time for Meade to come through with heroics against the Sooners.
 Last year, Meade kicked two field goals as the Cornhuskers edged the Sooners 25-21 for OUs first conference loss in 75 games.
 This years Sooners, however, entered the game on a different sort of streak: It was OUs fourth consecutive conference loss.